RaisanenMarkus/csharp/docs/part5/part5-3.md

 # Variable Types

-There are two kinds of variable types in C# **value types** and **reference types**.
+There are two kinds of variable types in C# programming, **value types** and **reference types**.
 Variables of value type directly contain their data whereas variables of reference type store references to their data, the latter being known as **objects**.

 With reference type variables it is possible for two variables to reference the same object and thus possible for operations on one variable to affect the object referenced by the other variable.